microsoft/nni/docs/en_US/NAS/QuickStart.rst

 Detailed descriptions and usages of model evaluators can be found `here <./ApiReference.rst>`__ .

-If the built-in model evaluators do not meet your requirement, or you already wrote the training code and just want to use it, you can follow `the guide to write a new evaluator <./WriteTrainer.rst>`__ .
+If the built-in model evaluators do not meet your requirement, or you already wrote the training code and just want to use it, you can follow `the guide to write a new model evaluator <./WriteTrainer.rst>`__ .

 .. note:: In case you want to run the model evaluator locally for debug purpose, you can directly run the evaluator via ``evaluator._execute(Net)`` (note that it has to be ``Net``, not ``Net()``).
 However, this API is currently internal and subject to change.